LeaseCrunch Blog

 Read about ASC 842 & other lease accounting topics

+Lease accounting gets increasingly complicated with each new accounting standard introduced by the Governmental Accounting Standards Board, also known as GASB.
 The GASB, wanting to increase the usefulness of financial information, released statement no. 87 in June 2017, which now requires the recognition of all leases over 12 months in length to now be recorded as liabilities and right-of-use assets.

 In other words, GASB 87 leases have to be accounted for in a manner similar to what previously was a capital lease; however, GASB 87 leases are not classified as either operating or capital leases.
-Instead, GASB 87 leases are recognized merely by the fact that they are financings of the right to use an asset.
+Instead, GASB 87 leases are recognized merely by the fact that they fit the definition of a lease.

 The GASB 87 implementation date was June 15, 2021.